Valley Head Project

 Will there be any further consultation?

 As we develop more detailed plans we will share them through this webpage.
-In addition the proposals will be incorporated into our revised Wild Ennerdale Stewardship Plan which we hope to be able to share with the local community around Ennerdale in the Autumn of 2017.
+In addition the proposals will be incorporated into our revised Wild Ennerdale Stewardship Plan which we hope to be able to share with the local community around Ennerdale in Spring 2018.
 Lastly the revised Stewardship Plan will be available for consultation via the Forestry Commission Consultation hub.

 What might it look like?